jjchong77/robotics-project-2/README.md

 ## To run:

-1. Download package and extract into src folder of your ros2 workspace.
+1. Download repo and copy drive_robot folder (package) into src folder of your ros2 workspace.
 2. Download simulation world file into ros2 workspace.
 3. Open 3 terminals in the workspace directory.
 (One for ROS2, one for GAZEBO, one for BRIDGE)
 4. Source ros into the terminals.